Skip to main content

 3. Select individual apps to customize

-4. Disable "Significant Locations" and "iPhone Analytics"
+4. Disable "Significant Locations" and "iPhone Analytics."

 5. Turn off location-based Apple ads